a2geek/scullion/README.md

 Beyond what is noted elsewhere, additional items:

 * Decide if the Golang model should be kept or switch to the JSON structures as Cloud Foundry returns
-* Need to resolve logging mechanism
-* `panic` needs to be removed for robustness

 # Usage